How to Use The One-Time Notification Request (OTNR) for Facebook™ Messenger

-The message they sign up to can provide value and most cases it should.
+The message they sign up for can provide value and in most cases, it should.
 Like when something goes on sale if that was what they wanted to be notified about or when you go live the next time on Facebook Live or a Webinar reminder and more…

 Now let's get into how to get started with using OTNRs!